harreld/Coursera_Capstone/PopularVenueModeling.md

 The gathered data was explored and visualized to gain insight into candidate independent variables that might predict the target variable of popular venue category.
 To see if location data was a viable independent variable, the cities were clustered using the k-means algorithm to see if the clusters had a location pattern.
 To explore whether population and density variables might be useful a scatter plot was created to graph top venue type by mean population and mean population density.

 #### Clustering Cities by Top Venues
+The location and venue data was explored to give insight into whether location data was likely to be a predictive factor of top venue categories for a city.
+Cities were clustered using the k-means clustering algorithm into 5 groups based on similarity between top venues.
+These clusters were graphed on a map and also displayed in tables.

 A one-hot table was created for the venue data so that each venue category became a dedicated column with a value of 1 only if the venue was that particular category, 0 otherwise.
 This one-hot table was then grouped by City applying a mean for each one-hot column.
 This grouped table thus contained the fractional occurence of each venue category within each city.

 The K-means clustering algorithm was applied to the top 10 venue categories to find 5 clusters of cities grouped by most similar rankings.
 The category value of each city was merged with its location data in preparation for graphing.
 A map of the United States was created with each of the 75 considered cities marked with using a color coded by category.
 Each of the 5 categories was also examined by table to see rough patterns in the top venues.

 #### Venue Popularity by Population and Density
+Population and population density data was explored to see if this data might be a factor in predicting top city venue categories.
+The mean population and density for each of the top city categories was calculated

-Exploration of relationships of population and density to venue popularity Looking first at population and density, create a new dataframe containing the number one venue category of each city along with its population and density
+A new dataframe was created containing the number one venue category of each city along with its population and density.
-Group this data by venue category and find the mean of population and density for each category.
+This data was grouped by category and the mean of population and population density for each category was calculated.

-Graphed Mean City Population and Density per venue categores
+Each category was then added as a dot in a scatter plot with mean population as the x-axis and mean population density as the y-axis.
+Examining this plot gave insight into the range and clustering of population and density to determine if they were predictive candidates (spread out values) or not (centralized values).

 ### Venue Popularity Modeling
 #### Model Training